 Can you imagine, with no internet or telephones, the difficulty in managing a dozen suppliers by post or having to make long and slow regular trips?

 The parts that they bought in, would have been in the rawest of states barley resembling a finished watch.

-In the mid 19th century manufacturers began to merge there factories and skills, emulating the Swiss ebauche (french for blank) makers.
+In the mid 19th century manufacturers began to merge their factories and skills, emulating the Swiss ebauche (french for blank) makers.
 Some of the large English watchmakers brought everything in house, for example J.W.
-Benson and the Lancashire Watch Company who even made there own cases.
+Benson and the Lancashire Watch Company who even made their own cases.